Explore health content from A to Z.

 I need information about...

-Medications help you to control asthma.
-Some medications are inhaled using a device called an inhaler.
-The inhaler helps you take a measured dose of medication into your lungs.
-Dry-powder inhalers (DPIs) use tiny grains of powder to dispense medication.
-DPIs often have counters that track how many doses you use.
+Some asthma medications are inhaled using inhalers.
+Dry-powder inhalers (DPIs) dispense measured doses of powdered medication into your lungs.
+DPIs often have counters to track the number of doses used.
 Keep in mind that DPIs don’t all work the same way.
 So be sure you know how to use yours properly.

-Load the prescribed dose of medication by following the instructions that come with the inhaler.
+Load the prescribed dose of medication by following the instructions that came with the inhaler.

 Breathe out normally, holding the inhaler away from your mouth.
 Hold your chin up.